Beet Kvass: What is It? How to Make It? And Why You Should Take This Delicious Fermented Drink Every Day

 *** 2 really large or up to 4 or 5 Organic beets

-1/4 cup whey (optional) or 1/4 cup kvass from a previously fermented batch
+*** 1/4 cup whey (optional) or 1/4 cup kvass from a previously fermented batch (also optional) You can find out more about whey and how to make your own in this article.

 *** Filtered or Purified Water (I just use our well water and have never had a problem)

-Half gallon Mason jar or other jar
+*** Half gallon Mason jar or other jar about that size

-Directions for Beet Kvass
+Directions for Making Beet Kvass

 1) Cut up your beets!